 The content in this article is up to date at the date of publishing.
 The information provided is intended only for information purposes, and is not for the purpose of providing legal advice.
 Sparqa Legal’s Terms of Use apply.

 Becca joined Sparqa Legal as a Legal Editor in 2024 after transferring from FromCounsel.
 She previously worked as a caseworker at Advocate, the bar’s pro bono charity.
-Becca regularly writes for Sparqa’s blog, covering topics including staff contracts, discrimination, and health and safety.
+Becca regularly writes for Sparqa’s blog, covering topics including employment, health and safety, intellectual property, and company law.